Skip to content Skip to cookie consent

 Peacebuilding

-In North East Nigeria, Tearfund has been working with our local partner, CRUDAN, to provide emergency assistance to communities affected by the Boko Haram insurgency.
-This was done through cash grants to meet immediate food needs and training in climate-friendly farming so that people are equipped to grow their own crops for both food and income.
+In north-east Nigeria, Tearfund has been supporting our local partner to provide emergency assistance to communities affected by the Boko Haram insurgency.
+This is done through cash grants to meet immediate food needs and training in climate-smart farming so that people are equipped to grow their own crops for both food and income.
+People in communities are learning to use what they have to become stronger and better able to handle crises.

 Advocacy